scalasyd/scalasyd/README.md

  - Jed: Stream processing
  - Thibault: BigDecimal (not sure about this)
  - Tony Sloane: using sublime for scala development
- - Daniel Spiewak: possibility for something in Dec before YOW
  - Sidney Shek: your first akka cluster
  - Christopher Hunt: typed actors
  - Quinton Anderson: Undecided on topic, was thinking either "How not to Scala" or "Shark/Spark in Scala"